 According to my research, the states included in the American Southwest depends on whom you ask.
 Arizona and New Mexico are the heart of the region.
 But most experts also include Utah, Nevada, California, Colorado and parts of Texas.
 Those are the destinations that we’ll feature here.

-I recommend avoiding the hot summer temperatures in favor of spring or fall.
+Save your Southwestern adventures for the spring or fall.
 Unless you are visiting the higher altitudes, the summer heat is brutal.
 Winter is also a fine time to explore, however higher elevations might have snow.
 Plus you’ll run into the winter snowbird crowds, especially in southern Arizona.

 When researching road trips, as well as off-road adventures, The Bench Press Road & Recreation Atlas is our go-to guide.
 You’ll find individual versions for all the western states.